PhrantiK/hassio-addons/letsdnsocloud/README.md

 ## Hass.io Custom Domain with free CloudFlare DNS hosting, DDNS and Let's Encrypt (DNS Challenge)

-Use a custom domain with Let's Encrypt on Hass.io without having to open port 80 to the world.
+Use a custom domain with Let's Encrypt on Hass.io without having to open any port to the world.

 ### Features: